voutilad/redpanda-pytorch-demo/README.md

 we can leverage PyTorch and Hugging Face tools in just a few lines of inline code.

-There's a global import of the `torch` module (required because of how embedding Python works) and a runtime import of a local helper module [classifier](./classifier.py) that wires up the pre-trained model and tokenizer.
+There's a runtime import of a local helper module [classifier](./classifier.py) that wires up the pre-trained model and tokenizer.

 > Q: What about GPUs?
 Does this work with GPUs?
 > A: Yes.
 The code is defaulting right now to a "cpu" device, but you can